Mercedes Junior Programme

-The Mercedes Junior Team is a driver development programme by the Mercedes-AMG F1 Team to help promote drivers from karts through the feeder series ladder to promote them to their Formula One team.
-Four drivers have been promoted to Formula One while part of the Junior Team: Pascal Wehrlein, Esteban Ocon, George Russell, and Andrea Kimi Antonelli.
+The Mercedes Junior Programme is a driver development programme by the Mercedes-AMG F1 Team to help promote drivers from karts through the feeder series ladder to promote them to their Formula One team.
+Four drivers have been promoted to Formula One while part of the Junior Programme: Pascal Wehrlein, Esteban Ocon, George Russell, and Andrea Kimi Antonelli.
 Of these, Russell and Antonelli have raced for the Mercedes works team.